BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Again, you’ll find that some of these are a bit too similar to each other to merit being classified as different themes, however.

-Ultimately, you will be able to create a professional design for your BigCommerce store using either the free or premium themes — it’d just be good to see the range of themes extended a bit.
+Ultimately, you will be able to create a professional design for your BigCommerce store using either the free or premium themes — but i’d like to see the range of themes extended a bit.

 Editing BigCommerce themes